 Sad News

 We regret to inform members of the death of former Budokwai Chairman and one of the founder members of the Kano Society Professor Malcolm Hodkinson.
-Bulletin Issue 56 - In Memoriam: Professor Malcolm Hodkinson and Warwick (Stepto) Stevens
+A future Bulletin will carry further details and obituary.

 A new Bulletin!